Automatic language translation

 You are required to submit a document to support the legal status of the third-party.
 For example:

 You are only required to submit one document.
-Which document is required depends on the subcontractor organisation; for example, a private company requires an ASIC extract, a registered charity requires an ACNC extract.
+Which document is required depends on the subcontractor organisation as identified in the list above; for example, a private company requires an ASIC extract, a registered charity requires an ACNC extract.